Carnival currently operates 29 cruise ships with even more newbuilds scheduled to join the fleet between 2027 and 2033.

 Carnival Legend

 Carnival Legend has all you need for an unforgettable cruise.
 Even during her cross-Atlantic trips, there’s no shortage of things to do.
-Onboard, you’ll find classic Carnival staples: the Club Merlin Casino, tasty eats at the BlueIguana Cantina, and chic dining at Truffles.

-For nightlife, there’s Billie’s Piano Bar, the bustling RedFrog pub and, for thrill-seekers, the Green Thunder waterslide.
 In summer, she cruises the Mediterranean from Barcelona and Rome, and heads to the U.S. cities of Baltimore, Tampa, San Francisco and Galveston in winter.

 Carnival Miracle

 Though Carnival Miracle might be smaller than some of her fleet mates, she’s not short on fun or relaxation.

 The youngsters will enjoy WaterWorks park and kid-friendly clubs, while adults can unwind in the Serenity retreat.
 Culinary experiences abound, with the elegant Nick & Nora’s Steakhouse and drinks from the Alchemy Bar serving creative cocktails.
-Setting off from Long Beach, San Francisco, and Galveston, she navigates extensively to destinations like Alaska, Hawaii, Mexico and the Panama Canal.
 If you’re seeking adventure or a peaceful cruise, Carnival Miracle offers just the right balance.

 Carnival Paradise

-Although it might not have the sprawling features of larger vessels, it offers a good amount of fun with pools, hot tubs, and a splash-tacular WaterWorks waterpark.
+Although she might not have the sprawling features of larger vessels, she offers a good amount of fun with pools, hot tubs, and a splash-tacular WaterWorks waterpark.
 For families travelling with children, Seuss at Sea is a must-visit.
-A variety of delicious restaurants and lively bars await you onboard as the ship embarks from Tampa on journeys to the Bahamas.

 Carnival Elation

-While Carnival Elation holds the title of the smallest ship in its fleet, it certainly does not lack in activities or fun.
+While Carnival Elation holds the title of the smallest ship in the fleet, she certainly does not lack in activities or fun.

 Younger guests can enjoy the WaterWorks splash area, various youth spaces, and an arcade.
 For your dining pleasure, you’ll discover a host of options such as the BlueIguana Cantina serving up burritos and tacos, and Guy’s Burger Joint.
 Adults can relax with a drink at the exciting bars on board.
-This ship sets sail from Jacksonville, inviting you on a cruise towards the Bahamas.

 A Look at Different Ship Classes